Union soldier snagged by a dinosaur.

 Natural Bridge, Virginia

 No one can accuse Mark Cline of resting on his laurels.
-He has taken his hand-made, life size, fiberglass dinosaurs, which stood beside the gas station, restaurant, hair salon, and other businesses in nearby Glasgow -- when Mark was promoting it as The Town That Time Forgot -- and has moved them into a new, even more original attraction.
+He has taken his hand-made, life size, fiberglass dinosaurs, which stood beside the gas station, restaurant, hair salon, and other businesses in nearby Glasgow -- when Mark was promoting it as The Town That Time Forgot -- and moved them into an even more original attraction.

 Entrance to Dinosaur Kingdom.